Will Aldred

 Additionally, one wrinkle worth acknowledging is that some universes within the inflationary multiverse, if indeed it exists and allows different physics in different universes, are not metastable.
 PUs likely cannot be beaten out in these universes, because vacuum decays cannot be triggered.
 Nonetheless, this can be compensated for through suffering-focused/non-PU agents in metastable universes triggering vacuum decays at a correspondingly higher frequency.

-I'm happy this post exists.
-One thing I notice, which I find a little surprising, is that the post doesn't seem to include what I'd consider the classic example of controlling the past: evidentially cooperating with beings/civilizations that existed in past cycles of the universe.[1]
+This is a good post; I’m happy it exists.
+One thing I notice, which I find a little surprising, is that the post doesn’t seem to include what I'd consider the classic example of controlling the past: evidentially cooperating with beings/civilizations that existed in past cycles of the universe.[1]

 1. ^